graphology/graphology/specs/proposition3.md

 #### #.dropNodes

-Drops the given node bunch.
+Drops the given node bunch & all the edges related to this node.

 ```ts
 graph.dropNodes(keys: iterable);